ngthu1995/troo/README.md

 ## Built With

-React + Redux - The web framework used
+MERN - The web framework used

 ## Versioning